MysteryPancake/Houdini-Fun/Vexember.md

 <img src="./images/vexemberwave.gif" width="400">

 Finally let's scale the geometry based on the sine wave.
-We can do this by adding the normal to the position, same as the peak node:
+We can do this by adding the normal to the position, much like the Peak node:

 ```c
 // Get the position of the other point (wrangle input 1)